For Seahawks LB Terence Garvin, Seattle is starting to feel like home

 So far, things are looking good for Garvin, who signed with the Seahawks as a free agent in March after three seasons in Pittsburgh and one in Washington.

-As the Seahawks prepare to face Oakland this Friday at home, Garvin is battling Michael Wilhoite for the starting spot at sam linebacker.
+As the Seahawks prepare to face Kansas City this Friday at home, Garvin is battling Michael Wilhoite for the starting spot at sam linebacker.

 He earned a start in the Seahawks’ second preseason game against Minnesota last week and tallied two tackles before leaving the game with the rest of the starting defense.
 The week before, against the Chargers, Garvin hauled in a ball tipped by Wilhoite and ran it back for a 37-yard pick-six.